openstack-archive/murano/doc/source/appdev-guide/cinder_volume_supporting.rst

 Therefore, create a ZIP archive of the built package and upload it to murano.
 Attach created application to the environment.
-Enter its openstackId (which can be found in Openstack dashboard) and path for mounting.
+Enter its openstackId (which can be found in OpenStack dashboard) and path for mounting.
 For example, you can fill the latter with ``/dev/vdb`` value.

 After the application is deployed, verify that the volume is attached to the